 I’m notorious for overpacking – for example, going to the Cape for a weekend could mean I bring 3 bags.
 I’m just one of those people who doesn’t know what I’m going to want to wear until it’s that day!
-Today I’m sharing what I’m packing in my hospital bag!
+I anticipate bringing a little too much to the hospital, so I thought I’d share what I’m packing… and then I came back and updated this post to share what I actually used at the hospital and what I brought with me but didn’t need.
 (This is the monogrammed bag I’m using!)

 Post-birth Update!
 I’ve edited this list to share what I actually used and didn’t need.
 Updates are in italics!